mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Checking if a group/member name is valid

-The `isValidName()` method is a utility function used to validate input strings for group names and member names.
+The `isValidName(String name)` method is a utility function used to validate input strings for group names and member names.
 It ensures that the input follows specific naming conventions and helps maintain data integrity.

 - **Input validation:**